-A and B, Method and Legal History.
+Method and Legal Theory.
 These modules are completed by participating in the annual postgraduate studies seminar (postgraduate studies week).
-The themes taken up in the seminars vary.
+The themes taken up in the seminar vary annually.
 Alternatively, the student may complete the requirements by participating in courses or seminars offered elsewhere.
-The required courses cannot be completed solely by an examination of literature or writing an essay.
-However, the modules may be completed in part through an essay where this will form part of the student's thesis.
+The required courses cannot be completed solely by taking a literature examination or by writing an essay.
+However, the modules may be completed in part through an essay, where this will form part of the student's thesis.

-C) The module Legal History advances the postgraduate student's knowledge of legal history as it bears on his or her research topic.
-The studies are built around three components: history of law/society in general, the history of a particular field of law, and international legal history.
-The module may be completed through an examination of literature, by writing an essay or in another manner agreed on with the supervisor.
+Legal History.
+This module advances the postgraduate student's knowledge of legal history as it bears on his or her research topic.
+The studies are built around three components: history of law/society in general, history of a particular field of law, and international legal history.

+The module may be completed by taking a literature examination, by writing an essay, or in another manner agreed on with the supervisor.
 Examples of equivalent work are seminars, lectures and essays.
 Other acceptable options include courses and seminars completed elsewhere than the University of Lapland.
-The responsible teacher determines the amount of credit to be granted for work completed, the basis being the credit equivalence table below.
+The responsible teacher determines the scope of credit to be granted for work completed, the basis being the credit equivalence table below.

-D) Electives.
-The student is free to define the content of this module in a manner that best supports his/ her postgraduate research.
-The content is determined in the same way as the three modules described above; for example, a student interested in legal history may complete 5 additional study points of studies in legal history.
+Elective Studies.
+In this module the student is free to define the content in a manner that best supports his/ her postgraduate research.
+The content is determined in the same way as that of the three modules described above; for example, a student interested in legal theory may complete 5 additional study points of studies in legal theory.